MouseLand/facemap/README.md

 ![pupil](/figs/pupilfilter.png?raw=true "pupil filtering")

+### Blink computation

+You may want to ignore frames in which the animal is blinking if you are looking at pupil size.
+The blink area is the number of pixels above the saturation level (all non-white pixels).

 ### Small motion ROIs

 The SVD of the motion is computed for each of the smaller motion ROIs.
 Motion is the abs(current_frame - previous_frame).
 The singular vectors are computed on subsets of the frames, and the top 500 components are kept.